gqthrowaway/gq_guide/gqguideWIP.md

 - Crye M4 detachable flap (Crye stuff is all compatible so it's likely listed under the AVS suite on the site.
 I suggest you explore the site.)
 - DON'T get the Crye Smart Pouches, they are not that good, because of an autistic feature they are floppy when mounted.
 The Maritime ones are better because they lack that feature.
 - AWS 50657 ASSAULT PACK in Multicam
+- T-Rex Arms Quad Flap Chest Rig in Multicam
 - T-Rex Arms Speed Belt in Multicam
-- 2 x Spiritus or Shaw Concepts Elastic pistol magazine pouches.
+- 2 x Spiritus or Shaw Concepts Elastic pistol magazine pouches for your belt.
-- T-Rex Arms Quad Flap Chest Rig in Multicam
 - For individual pouches and everything, that can be discussed later after some time under your equipment but consider what is necessary to carry and where.
 I will list brands later for your personal research.